syncfusion-content/windowsforms-docs/WindowsForms/Installation and Deployment/Installation.md

 The following procedure illustrates how to install Essential Studio.

 1. Double-click the Syncfusion Essential Studio WF Setup file.
-The Self-Extractor Wizard opens and extracts the package automatically.
+The Self-Extractor wizard opens and extracts the package automatically.
 2. Enter User Name, Organization and Unlock Key in the corresponding text boxes provided.
 3. Click Next.
-4. After reading the terms, click the “I accept the terms and conditions” check box.
+4. After reading the terms, click “I accept the terms and conditions” check box.
 5. Click Next.
-The Select the Installation and Samples Folder window opens.
+Then, Select the Installation and Samples Folder window opens.
 6. To install it in the displayed default location, click Install.
 7. Select the Run Dashboard check box to launch the Dashboard after installing.
 8. Click Finish.
 Essential Studio is installed in your system and the Syncfusion Essential Studio [Dashboard](http://help.syncfusion.com/ug/common/documents/dashboard.htm# "") is launched automatically.